-Our certificate of incorporation and bylaws to be in effect upon completion of this offering will contain provisions that are intended to enhance the likelihood of continuity and stability in the composition of our board of directors and that could make it more difficult to acquire control of our company by means of a tender offer, open market purchases, a proxy contest or otherwise.
+Our amended and restated certificate of incorporation and our amended and restated bylaws will contain provisions that are intended to enhance the likelihood of continuity and stability in the composition of our board of directors and that could make it more difficult to acquire control of our company by means of a tender offer, open market purchases, a proxy contest or otherwise.
 We expect that these provisions, which are summarized below, will discourage coercive takeover practices or inadequate takeover bids.
 These provisions are also designed to encourage persons seeking to acquire control of us to first negotiate with our board of directors, which we believe may result in an improvement of the terms of any such acquisition in favor of our stockholders.
 However, they also give our board of directors the power to discourage acquisitions that some stockholders may favor.
 A description of these provisions is set forth below.